Magpie Hill Solar Farm

 Mint is proposing to develop the Magpie Hill Solar Farm with a Battery Energy Storage System (BESS) located 6 km south west of Tarago and 17 km north east of Bungendore in the Southern Tablelands region.

-The site will likely be accessed by Bungendore Road and Mount Fairy Road.
+The site is expected to be accessed via Bungendore Road and Mount Fairy Road.

 The proposed Project is strategically located to contribute meaningful new solar generation where the state needs it most, supporting NSW’s transition to clean energy.